Sholtee/sfc/README.md

 # grunt-single-file-component

-> A small grunt task which let you keep all the assets of your component in a (custom) single file
+> A small grunt task which lets you keep all the assets of your component in a (custom) single file

 Inspired by VUE.